rapliandras/roadrunner-symfony/README.md

  2. `composer require rapliandras/roadrunner-symfony`

 **Use (Windows):**
 From mingw32 (git bash): `./rrserve.sh` From command line or powershell terminal: `rrserve.exe`.
-Keep in mind that the Windows terminal will not care about the cool coloring or logged messages.
+Keep in mind that the Windows terminal will not care about the cool coloring of logged messages.

 **Use (Linux):**
 From terminal: `./rrserve.sh`